petoncle/mousemaster/configuration/author.md

 - Designed for controlling the mouse with a single hand (right hand).
 - 3 main modes: normal, hint, and grid mode.
 - Normal mode uses arrow keys for local mouse movement.
-- Normal mode and grid mode can be used (almost) entirely with a single hand.
+- Normal mode, grid mode, and hint mode can be used (almost) entirely with a single hand.
 - Normal mode automatically exits (to idle mode) after 5s of inactivity.
 - Normal mode automatically exits when any non-normal mode key is pressed.
+- The author is using this configuration with a small QWERTY keyboard and one 1080p screen with a 125% display scale.

 ## Normal Mode (_rightctrl_)